-On trips to Europe in the late 1980s and early 1990s I used to remark, only half facetiously, that the best South African music was to be heard in the jazz clubs of London and Paris, Frankfort and Amsterdam, rather than in South Africa.
-Indeed some of the best South African musicians then lived there, having left the rigours and horrors of their apartheid-ridden homeland in the three decades of the 1950s, 1960s and 1970s.
+On trips to Europe in the late 1980s and early '90s I used to remark, only half facetiously, that the best South African music was to be heard in the jazz clubs of London, Paris, Frankfurt and Amsterdam—rather than in South Africa.
+Indeed some of the best South African musicians then lived there, having left the rigours and horrors of their apartheid-ridden homeland in the three decades of the 1950s, '60s and '70s.

 In his preface to Christopher Ballantine's excellent history of early South African jazz Marabi Nights (Ravan Press, 1993) Darius Brubeck writes: “... in the 1960s and 1970s South Africa was, musically speaking, better known for its 'exile' musicians, while players living in the country were largely unknown.”

 He went on to ask: “What cultural forces impelled world-renowned artists like Hugh Masekela, Abdullah Ibrahim, and Chris McGregor to become jazz musicians in the first place?”